Privacy policy (non-US)

 What information is considered personally identifiable information (PII)?

 The privacy laws and regulations from various countries throughout the world define this term in different ways and even use different terms in describing personal information which should be protected and kept as private as possible.
-Some laws and regulations consider only very limited types of information to be protected and private.
-Others include much broader categories.
+Some laws and regulations consider only very limited types of information to be protected and private while others include much broader categories.

 We have chosen to adopt the broader approach to what information must be protected and kept as private as possible.
 In this notice, “Personally Identifiable Information” (PII) refers to data that could be used, alone or in combination with other data, to identify you as an individual.
-It can include, among others, name, physical address, email address, IP address, date of birth, social security number, passwords, credit card or other financial or payment information.
+Data categories include name, physical address, email address, IP address, date of birth, social security number, passwords, credit card number or other financial or payment information.

 How we collect, use or process your PII

-Our site is not intended for storing or transmitting ‘special categories’ of personal data, such as details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, or health information.
-We do not knowingly collect information relating to actual or alleged criminal offences.
+Our site is not intended for storing or transmitting ‘special categories’ of personal data, such as details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, or medical/health information other than that which is related to COVID vaccination status or test records for the purposes of organizational compliance.
+We do not knowingly collect information relating to actual or alleged criminal offenses.

 You may choose to share your PII with us to obtain information about our products or services.
 We might also record and maintain certain PII from you by recording network traffic, tracking cookies, or through the completion of online web forms.